escapegameibk/host/README.md

 ## License
-This program is licensed under the GPLv3 or any later version of the license, which permits you to use it commercially, but requires you to give users the code if they demand it. in any case, we don't sell the software itself any way, so it doesn't really matter.
+This program is licensed under the GPLv3 or any later version of the license, which permits you to use it commercially, but requires you to give users the source code. in any case, we don't sell the software itself any way, so it doesn't really matter.

 ## Dependencies
 As of now, the program has the following dependencies:

-- json-c
+- json-c >= 0.13
 - libvlc >= 0.12

 ## Links